DeepLabCut/DeepLabCut/README.md

 - If you want to run the code on our demo video, a mouse reaching video from [Mathis et al., 2017](http://www.cell.com/neuron/fulltext/S0896-6273(17)30157-5), you will NOT run code from sections **(0)**, **(1)**, or **(2)** below, as we have created labels for this video already (and e.g. **(0)** will extract different frames that are thus not labeled).

-- We recommend looking at the first notebooks, then proceed to **(3) Formating the data** below.
+- We recommend looking at the first notebooks, then proceed to **(3) Formatting the data** below.
 Also note that this demo data contains so few labeled frames that one should not train the network (other then for brief testing) on the corresponding data set and expect it to work properly - it is only for demo purposes.

 # Using the Toolbox code - Labeling and Training Instructions:
  - The following steps document using the code with either Python scripts or in Jupyter Notebooks: